-On a related effort, the County of San Luis Obispo Board of Supervisors has been working with fire departments serving unincorporated communities throughout the County on the significant constraints in generating the needed revenues to fund full-time fire departments.
-The District anticipates holding a special election in March 2020 in order to determine whether the community is willing to generate the additional revenues to continue participating in the FCFA.
-Alternatives of a stand alone fire department and/or service from the County/ Cal Fire are also being addressed.
+On a related effort, the County of San Luis Obispo Board of Supervisors prepared a report on independent fire departments serving unincorporated communities throughout the County and significant constraints in generating the needed revenues to fund full-time fire departments.
+Alternatives of a stand-alone fire department and/or service from the County/ Cal Fire are also possible options to review and consider.